Campus Construction Update: Week of Oct. 8, 2007

 And we marveled at the giant stainless steel “tip kettles,” used for boiling foods like pasta, that can be swiveled on bearings to dump out their contents.

 In fact, much of the kitchen equipment is on the work site, albeit not always in its final location.
-“They’ve got pieces stored all over the place,” Farnsworth said in a subsequent interview.
+“They’ve got pieces stored all over the place,” Farnsworth said.

 By the week of Oct.
 8, all of the building’s toilets — the water-saving dual-flush kind often seen in Europe — were in place.
 The servery floor tiles were all but complete, and masons had begun placing the black granite on the walls around the grand staircase at the north side of the building.
 And the dining hall ceiling, Farnsworth estimated, was 20 percent complete.
 The 10 Selmore carpenters, he said, “are just hitting their stride now.”